ghc-proposals/ghc-proposals/proposals/0000-constrained-complete-sets.rst

  {-# COMPLETE (:<), Empty :: [] #-}

 But that doesn't help us with ``f``, which is constrained on ``IsList``!
-Moreover, we have to repeat that COMPLETE set for every data constructor.
+Moreover, we have to repeat that COMPLETE set for every type constructor.
 But isn't it evident that we just want to say "don't warn whenever both pattern synonyms are matched", regardless of the involved types?
 This is very non-modular and an implementational smell of GHC 9.0 and before.